sashabjorkman/vimxl/README.md

 Vim plugin for [Lite XL](https://lite-xl.com/), that hopefully doesn't suck this time!

 ## Installation
+Just do `git clone https://github.com/sashabjorkman/vimxl` inside of your `plugins/` directory.

 ## Features
 Here is a non-exhaustive list of features currently implemented: